Thermally driven quantum refrigerator autonomously resets superconducting qubit

 Having demonstrated the three-body interaction, we operate the three-qubit system as a quantum thermal machine.
-To measure the system's performance, we implement a three-step pulse sequence (Fig.~\ref{Fig3}a): (i) Excite $Q_3$ to near $|1\rangle$ (to an excited-state population of 0.95). (ii) Fill the waveguides with the thermal photons, as described above, for a variable time interval $\Delta t$. (iii) Measure $Q_3$'s excited-state population, using a Rabi population-measurement scheme~\cite{geerlings2013, jin2015a} (see Sec.~III of the Supplementary Information [SI] for details).
-This scheme allows for a more accurate population measurement than does standard qubit-state readout.
+To measure the system's performance, we implement a three-step pulse sequence (Fig.~\ref{Fig3}a): (1) Excite $Q_3$ to near $|1\rangle$ (to an excited-state population of 0.95).
+(2) Fill the waveguides with quasithermal photons, as described above, for a variable time interval $\Delta t$.
+(3) Measure $Q_3$'s excited-state population (the first two excited states combined), using a Rabi population-measurement scheme~\cite{geerlings2013, jin2015a}.
+This scheme allows for a more accurate population measurement than standard qubit-state readout.
+This scheme functions optimally when $Q_3$'s second-excited-state population is negligible compared to the first-excited-state population.
+However, this condition may not always be met when the latter is extremely small ($\lesssim 0.004$).
+Nonetheless, we account for $Q_3$'s second-excited-state population, determined theoretically from a comprehensively fitted model, in all population measurements, which are recalibrated accordingly (Supplementary Section~III).
+We assume that the second-excited-state population is exponentially suppressed, arising from the same uncontrolled bath causing the residual first-excited-state population.
+This recalibration is insignificant except in some narrow subsets of our experimental data, which lie outside the regime in which we evaluate our refrigerator's performance (see below).